jundalisay/sp/content/en/material/principles/part-2/chapter-03.md

 ### The Spatial Layer has Different Dynamics in Other Universes

-In one of the Essassani transmissions, Bashar mentions a solar system (or galaxy?) that has reverse gravity.
-- Creatures walk on the sky of their planet.
+In one of the Essassani transmissions, Bashar mentions a solar system (or galaxy?) that has reverse gravity, allowing creatures to walk on the sky of their planet.

 To explain this, we say that in our galaxy, mosts are arranged with particles facing outwards.
 This causes material spheres.

-However, in other galaxies they might be facing inwards.
+However, in other galaxies the mosts might be facing inwards.
 This would create a reverse gravity wherein creatures would walk on the sky of planets.

 {{< img src="/graphics/physics/reverse.jpg" alt="Reverse Gravity" cap="Reverse gravity could be possible in other galaxies" >}}